Jcorrieri/Jcorrieri/README.md

 # Jacomo Corrieri

 I'm generally interested in all computer science topics, but my main experience is in backend software development and machine learning.
-That said, I can still center a div or two and dabble in a bit of other stuff.
+That said, I can still center a div or two and dabble a bit in other stuff.

 ## My Projects